Frequently Asked Questions

 - If your Burke & Herbert Bank Visa® Debit Card has been lost or stolen, it is important to notify us immediately by calling 703-684-1655 or 1-888-297-3416.
 Or, please visit your local Burke & Herbert Bank branch.

 - If your Burke & Herbert Bank credit card has been lost or stolen, please call 1-800-883-0131.

-You can change the PIN on your Burke & Herbert Bank Visa® Debit Card at any branch during business hours.
+You can change the PIN on your Burke & Herbert Bank Visa® Debit Card by calling our Automated Telephone Banking Service at 703-751-7701 or 877-440-0800, or by visiting any branch during business hours.

 Be on the lookout for your new Burke & Herbert Bank Visa® Debit Card in the mail within the first two weeks of the month in which your Card is set to expire.